texhex/OverlayMessageBox/README.md

     }
 ```

-If you are using the Headline parameter (which will trigger a TaskDialog instead of a MessageBox), you need to add a reference to the new ComCtrl32.dll v6.0 by using a manifest.
+If you specify the Headline parameter (which will trigger a TaskDialog instead of a MessageBox), you need to add a reference to the new ComCtrl32.dll v6.0 with a manifest.

 For details, please see: http://stackoverflow.com/questions/719251/unable-to-find-an-entry-point-named-taskdialogindirect-in-dll-comctl32